wizeline/qa-buddy-program/README.md

 Please create a new repository inside the Wizeline's Organization and follow the instructions listed below:

 ## Goals
-* Implement Page Object Model with the of the Javascript based frameworks listed for Frontend Automation.
+* Implement Page Object Model with one of the Javascript based frameworks listed for Frontend Automation.
 * Document everything, add readme describing the steps and how to's on each section.
 * Use best practices for element selectors.
 * Use Eslint for static analysis and assure code standards.